E26 compliance · Class survey · All IACS members

 Frequently asked questions

-For vessels contracted for construction on or after 1 July 2024, the E26-aligned tier of your Class society’s cyber notation is effectively mandatory — it is the mechanism through which Class verifies E26 compliance.
-For existing vessels (contracted before July 2024), the notation is voluntary.
-However, IACS UR E26 not applying to your vessel does not mean cyber requirements don’t apply — IMO MSC-FAL.1/Circ.3 still applies to all ISM vessels since January 2021.
+For vessels contracted for construction on or after 1 July 2024, the E26-aligned notation of your Class society is effectively mandatory — it is the mechanism through which Class verifies E26 compliance.
+For existing vessels contracted before July 2024, the notation is voluntary.
+However, IMO MSC-FAL.1/Circ.3 still applies to all ISM vessels since January 2021.

-At the E26 level, yes — all IACS member societies are required to implement UR E26 and E27 as a unified requirement.
+At the E26 level, yes — all IACS member societies implement UR E26 and E27 as a unified requirement.
 The technical baseline is identical.
-What differs is the naming, the tier structure, the security profile methodology, and the depth of published guidance.
-A vessel with DNV Cyber Secure Essential and a vessel with BV CYBER CS2 have both passed equivalent E26/E27 compliance verification.
+What differs is the naming, the tier structure, and the depth of published guidance.
+A vessel with DNV Cyber Secure Essential and a vessel with BV CYBER RESILIENT have both passed equivalent E26/E27 compliance verification.

-For newbuilds, the notation is obtained at vessel delivery as part of the overall class certification process — the timeline is driven by the build programme.
-For existing vessels seeking a voluntary notation, the preparation time depends on starting point.
-A vessel with no cyber programme in place typically takes 6–12 months to prepare documentation, implement technical controls, and pass the initial survey.
+For newbuilds, the notation is obtained at vessel delivery as part of the overall class certification process.
+For existing vessels seeking a voluntary notation, a vessel with no cyber programme in place typically takes 6–12 months to prepare documentation, implement technical controls, and pass the initial survey.
 A vessel with an existing IMO-compliant SMS cyber annex may complete the process in 3–6 months.

 Yes — any tier of any Class cyber notation provides evidence of cyber risk management that satisfies the IMO MSC-FAL.1/Circ.3 requirement.
 The notation demonstrates to Port State Control that a recognised third party has verified your cyber programme.
 However, the notation is not required to be IMO compliant — you can satisfy MSC-FAL.1/Circ.3 through your SMS alone without obtaining a Class notation.

 Increasingly significantly.
-P&I clubs review cyber programmes when assessing incident liability — a vessel with a Class notation that suffers a cyber incident may face different coverage treatment than one without.
+P&I clubs review cyber programmes when assessing incident liability.
 Some charterers and oil majors are beginning to specify cyber notation as a vetting requirement alongside TMSA 3 scores.
-DNV estimates that Cyber Secure notation is contracted by around 200 vessels currently, with 300–400 newbuild contracts annually expected from 2024 onwards.
+DNV estimates the Cyber Secure notation has been contracted by around 200 vessels, with 300–400 newbuild contracts annually expected from 2024 onwards.
 The commercial pressure is building rapidly.

 Ready to prepare for your notation?